stuartellis/git-skills-1/content/home/exercise4.md

 # So, why not create Docker images for commits?

-This project has a example shell script
+This project has an example shell script for a *build* container

+We can make this Website deployable by packaging the content into *release* Docker images

 ----

 # Over to you

-We can make this presentation Website deployable.

 How would we do it?